-We have contemporary services at 10:30 on Sunday morning where the music is led by a worship band (Worship Center).
-We also offer a low-tech service at 5:00 on Saturday night.
-We have a traditional service at 8:15 Sunday morning where the music includes traditional hymns played by an organist (Heritage Chapel).
+We have two contemporary services at 5:00pm on Saturday’s and 10:30am on Sunday morning where the music is led by a worship band (Worship Center).
+We have a traditional service at 8:30 Sunday morning where the music includes traditional hymns played by an organist (Heritage Chapel).
 We are not passing items through the congregation, such as offering and communion elements.
 Additionally, we are live-streaming both Sunday morning services each week.
+Masks are optional.

 As you approach the church building, you will see signs that direct you to the parking area.
 When you enter the parking lot, you will see a “Guest Parking” sign.
 Please feel free to park in that area for your convenience.
 There are additional parking spaces throughout the campus as well.

 As you enter you will be greeted by our friendly Welcome Team member wearing blue lanyards.
 They can help you to find your way around the building.

 Please stop by the Welcome Center when you visit to receive a gift and ask any questions that you may have about the church.

 We have a well-staffed nursery for ages birth to three.
 When you approach the church, you will see an external sign that says, “Nursery”, please enter through this door for the easiest access to the nursery.
 The nursery is available at both the 8:15 and 10:30am services.